Larry Millete pleads not guilty to murdering missing wife Maya

 Larry Millete pleaded not guilty to charges of murder and illegal possession of an assault weapon on Thursday, about 48 hours after law enforcement stormed his Chula Vista home and took him into custody for allegedly killing his wife.

-The 40-year-old appeared in court wearing a white face mask and a blue jail uniform, flanked by his lawyer.
+The 40-year-old appeared in court wearing a white face mask and a blue jail uniform, flanked by his lawyer, Bonita Martinez.

 His wife, Maya Millete, disappeared from their Chula Vista home on Jan.
 7, the same day that she made an appointment with a divorce attorney.